M4RC0Sx/CoreDumpBOT/README.md

 # CoreDumpBOT

-A multiporpose Discord bot to manage a Computer Science students Discord server.
+A multipurpose Discord bot to manage a Computer Science students Discord server.